This information applies to residential tenancies - meaning it applies to people renting a place to live.

 Renovictions (ending a lease for renovations)

+Nova Scotia has rules about renovictions.
 Here are the highlights:

-- Landlords and tenants may both agree to end the lease due to a renovation.
+- Landlords and tenants may agree to end the lease due to a renovation.
 The agreement must be in writing and must use Form DR5: Agreement to end tenancy (lease) for demolition, repairs or renovations available from Residential Tenancies at novascotia.ca/RTA

-- Landlords must give tenants at least three months notice of a planned renoviction
+- Landlords must give tenants at least three months' notice of a planned renoviction

-Landlords may evict tenants only for the legal reasons allowed under the Residential Tenancies Act such as:
+Landlords may evict tenants only for the legal reasons allowed under the Residential Tenancies Act, such as:

 - Rental arrears